up to 8 Miles

 Daily, July – September: The Highline Trail is arguably Glacier National Park’s most famous hiking trail.
 Departing from Logan Pass, this trail leads you through some of the most scenic vistas in the lower 48, all while in view of billion-year-old geological features.
 We will wind our way up the Going-to-the-Sun-Road from the west entrance, taking time to learn about the geology, wildlife, and cultural history along the way.
 Once at Logan Pass, we will begin our hike for an in-depth look at alpine environments, wildlife habitats, and a stunning geologic

 Highline Trail Guided Day Hike

 Educational Guided Tour

-Physical Requirements: Total Distance (roundtrip): 8 miles / Total elevation gain: 825 feet
+Physical Requirements: Total Distance (roundtrip): up to 8 miles / Total elevation gain: 825 feet

 Meeting Place: Glacier Institute, 320 Nucleus Ave, Columbia Falls, MT 59912

 Food: Please bring a trail lunch, plenty of water and snacks for the day.

 Park Entrance Fees: Participants are responsible for purchasing their park entry passes prior to the course.
 These can be purchased online at: https://www.recreation.gov/sitepass/74280